Leonid Ramzin: Life

-Leonid Konstantinovich Ramzin was born in the village of Sosnovtsy in the Tambov Governorate of the Russian Empire on 27 October 1887 (14 October O.S.).
-His parents, Konstantin Filipovich and Praskovya Ivanovna, were teachers at a local school.
+Leonid Konstantinovich Ramzin was born in the village of Sosnovka in the Tambov Governorate.
+His parents, Konstantin Filippovich and Praskovya Ivanovna, were teachers at a local school.

 Studies

 In 1898, Ramzin entered the Tambov Men's Secondary School.
 He was taught mathematics by the renowned mathematician Igor Alexandrov.
 In 1914 he graduated from the Imperial Moscow Technical School, now known as the Bauman Moscow State Technical University, where he received a doctorate of technical sciences.
 He stayed at the university "for scientific activity", and became a professor there in 1920.
 He worked closely and was influenced by professors K. V. Kirsch and V. I. Grinevetsky, and after five years of collaboration, he was often cited along with them.
 For ten years, he headed the academic departments for "Fuel, furnaces and boilers" and "Thermal stations."

 Gosplan

 In 1921, he became a member of the Gosplan.
 Thanks to his professional qualities, Ramzin was recruited to work on the development and carrying-out of the GOELRO plan.
 He performed missions to the United States, Germany, Belgium, the United Kingdom and Czechoslovakia to gain working experience and to purchase heating and thermal-engineering equipment.
-He was also one of the chief organizers of the All-Russia Thermal Engineering Institute, and he served as director from 1921 to 1930, and from 1944 to his death in 1948, he was the "scientific coordinator" there.
+He was also one of the chief organizers of the All-Russian Thermal Engineering Institute, and he served as director from 1921 to 1930, and from 1944 to his death in 1948, he was the "scientific coordinator" there.